edbzn/blog/content/blog/plugin-testing-in-convoyr/index.md

 };
 ```

-Note that I set the `frameTimeFactor` below to make each marble symbol representing 1 second to match the plugin time factor.
+Note that I set the `frameTimeFactor` below to make each marble symbol representing 1 second to match the plugin time-factor.

 ```ts
 it(